-If the story in the comic books, or even in the movie, follow these lines is still unsure.
-According to its title the second volume will introduce the whales.
+If the story told in the comic books, or even in the movie, follow these lines is still uncertain.
+According to its title, La Baleine Géante, the second volume will introduce the giant whale.

-Before becoming an animated feature film, Aquarica was first adapted into a comic book by Benoît Sokal and François Schuiten.
+Before becoming an animated feature film, Aquarica is first adapted into a comic book by Benoît Sokal and François Schuiten.
 The script for the comic book version is written by Benoît Sokal and François Schuiten.
 The designs and dialogues are by Benoît Sokal.
-Also the cover of the first album was made by their four hands 14).
+Also, the cover of the first album was made by their four hands 14).

-Besides the standard version also a deluxe version will be published by CANAL BD 17).
+In addition to the standard edition, a deluxe version will be published by CANAL BD 17).
 This deluxe edition is limited to 1200 copies and takes the standard version of Rue de Sèvres but also contains:

 Some pages of Aquarica - Roodhaven.